I move: "That the Bill be now read a Second Time."

 Section 20 requires a health services provider to take all necessary steps to contact a patient to arrange an open disclosure meeting.
 If a health services provider is unable to make contact with a patient, it must set out in writing the steps taken to establish contact.
 If the patient is later contacted, the health services provider must proceed to hold an open disclosure meeting.

 Sections 21 and 22 contain provisions relating to a health services provider holding additional meetings with the patient and-or his or her relevant person to provide information that may not have been available originally.
-Section 23 provides that a patient, or relevant person, who attended an open disclosure meeting may, at any time, make a request to the designated person for clarification about the information provided.
+Section 23 provides that a patient, or relevant person, who attended an open disclosure meeting may, at any time, can make a request to the designated person for clarification about the information provided.
 The clarification should be provided orally at a meeting and in writing as soon as practicable, either by the health practitioner who previously made the open disclosure or an appropriate alternative person, if necessary.

 Section 24 sets out that a provider must provide the patient with a written statement on the incident either at the relevant meeting and not later than five days from the day on which the meeting was held.
 Section 25 details the records that must be maintained by the health services provider about a notifiable patient safety incident.
 The Minister may also prescribe in regulations the format of records to be kept and maintained.